foost/addOptics/README.md

 ## Introduction

-This package was created as part of an eScience Center course on using R reproducibly.
-The contained functions are for demonstration purposes and offer little practical value. (sorry if your search engine sent you here on false promises!)
+This package was created as part of an eScience Center "Reproducible Research with R Packages".
+The contained functions are for demonstration purposes and offer little practical value. (sorry if your search engine sent you here on false promises!).
+In this they differ fundamentally from the course itself, which was very useful and enjoyable.

 ## Installation